 Art prices are not affected by the stock market, this means paintings can rise in value even when the market crashes, this makes art a good diversification for an investment portfolio.

 If you are know to have an expensive art collection hanging on your walls, this may make you a prime target for burglars.
-Art also needs to be stored carefully so as not to be affected by humidity and temperature levels, and to protect them from sun or other damage.
+Art also needs to be stored carefully so as not to be affected by humidity and temperature levels, and to protect them from the sun or other damage.

 Historically, alternative investment asset classes have been restricted to sophisticated investors and HNWIs (High Net Worth Individuals), but the trend has changed and they are now available to general investors.
 Most individuals are fascinated by the alternative investment market because it can yield a higher ROI than traditional investments, but remember that a high ROI may also come with significantly high risks.